-Start your tour from Xining, by taking the famous "sky road" to Lhasa.
-Bring some reading material to enjoy whilst gazing at the amazing landscape of the Qinghai-Tibetan plateau that this 1956 km long route, that takes you to one of China’s most isolated regions, has to offer.
+Start your tour from Xining by taking the famous "Heavenly Road" to Lhasa.
+Bring some reading material to enjoy whilst gazing at the amazing landscape of the Qinghai-Tibetan Plateau that this 1956 km long route, that takes you to one of China’s most isolated regions, has to offer.

-Your local Tibetan guide and driver will be waiting for you at Lhasa train station, just a few kilometres away from the city centre, and will greet you with a traditional white Tibetan katak (scarf).
-You will be transferred to your hotel and to drop your luggage and freshen up and then your guide will take to a local restaurant where you can try some delicious traditional Tibetan dishes.
+Our local Tibetan guide and driver will be waiting for you at Lhasa train station, just a few kilometres away from the city centre, and will greet you with a traditional white Tibetan katak (scarf).
+You will be transferred on your private vehicle to your hotel to drop your luggage and freshen up and then your guide will take to a local restaurant where you can try some delicious traditional Tibetan dishes.
 Take a rest in the afternoon or go for a walk around town with your guide.

 The Potala Palace at sunset

-Today you will see the main highlights of Lhasa; the grandiose Potala Palace, the most sacred temple in Tibet; Jokhang Temple and the religious pilgrim in Barkhor square.
+Today you will see the main highlights of Lhasa; the grandiose Potala Palace, the most sacred temple in Tibet; the Jokhang Temple and the religious pilgrim route in Barkhor Square.

 Our first stop is what many consider to be the most famous landmark of Tibet; the Potala Palace.
 Home of the Dalai Lamas, this massive structure was built in the 1600s on the site of an older fortress, possibly built in the 7th Century.

-Located between the Deprung and Sera monasteries and the old town of Lhasa, this mammoth building has over 1000 rooms and 13 floors, overlooking the city of Lhasa.
+Located between the Deprung and Sera monasteries and the old town of Lhasa, this mammoth building has over 1000 rooms and 13 floors overlooking the whole city.

-Next you will go to the religiously most important building of Tibet; Jokang Temple.
+Next you will go to the most important religious building of Tibet; the Jokhang Temple.
 Built between 639 AD and 647 AD by King Songsten Gampo for his Chinese and Nepali wives, this temple, one of the the oldest Buddhist structures in Tibet, has for centuries attracted people of all tribes of Tibet.

-Barkhor square, full of bazaars, restaurants and tea-shops, and the Barkhor pilgrim with its religious devotees, surround the temple and make this spot of the liveliest of Lhasa.
+Barkhor Square, full of bazaars, restaurants and tea-shops, and a pilgrimage route with its religious devotees, surrounds the temple and is one of the liveliest spots in Lhasa.

 Please note that we need to book tickets to the Potala Palace in advance and will request a morning visit but that this cannot always be guaranteed and this may affect the order of today’s schedule.